Technology at Home

 - Ground Rules for Technology: consider these ground rules as a recommended starting point.
 NOTE: locked screens can increase security for you and your family’s digital assets.

-- Android, Family Link: Google Family Link (currently only available for phones) lets you set digital ground rules to help guide them as they learn, play, and explore online.
+- Google Family Link: Google Family Link lets you set digital ground rules to help guide them as they learn, play, and explore online.
+This is restricted to personal accounts and devices.

 - Google Safe Search